grinka/GoogleCodeJamContest2017/README.md

 # Google CodeJam Contest 2017

-asdf
-Repository contains the project for Google CodeJam Contest. ff
+Repository contains the project for [Google CodeJam Contest](https://code.google.com/codejam/).
+All problems and results can be found here: https://code.google.com/codejam/past-contests